morteng/SF4/docs/PRD.md

 # Product Requirements Document (PRD)

 ## 1. Purpose
-This document outlines the objectives, target audience, and key features for the Stipend Discovery Website.
+This document outlines the objectives, target audience, and key features for the Stipend Discovery Platform.

 ## 2. Target Audience and Use Cases
 - **General Users**: Explore and filter stipends by tag/category.